THE 14TH ANNUAL SHORTY AWARDS

 The objective was to produce a frictionless, always-on activation that invited fans to step into one of anime’s most iconic cliffhangers instantly, then revisit and share the experience through portable, real-world touchpoints.

-The goals were to: (1) remove the historic app-download adoption barrier that prevents mainstream audiences from engaging with augmented reality (AR), (2) convert passive viewership into participatory fandom by anchoring AR media to physical real-world touchpoints, (3) enable repeatable engagement that could scale across hundreds of retail locations without specialized hardware or staff training, and (4) deliver measurable performance tied to individual AR-activated units and placements.
+The goals were to: (1) remove the historic app-download adoption barrier that limits mainstream augmented reality (AR) adoption, (2) convert passive consumption into participatory fandom by anchoring AR media to physical touchpoints in the real world, (3) enable repeat engagement that could scale across hundreds of retail locations without specialized hardware or staff training, and (4) deliver measurable performance tied to individual AR-activated units and placements.

 Success meant fans could access AR media in seconds, even in high-traffic settings, and return repeatedly because the format invited sharing and replay.
 For partners, success meant clear visibility into depth of engagement, repeat behavior, and conversion outcomes.
 Ultimately, the activation aimed to establish a new benchmark for experiential merchandising: emotionally resonant storytelling delivered through physical products and retail assets, at scale.